 Are workshops handicapped accessible?

 Some are and some aren’t.
 Many historic buildings and hikes aren’t, but some tours can be made accessible for those with needs.
 Please contact us prior to booking a space to discuss any needs you may have so that we can work together to provide a great workshop for you.

 Any workshops that involve a reasonable amount of walking will list the approximate distance covered during the workshop.

 Are your workshops kid-friendly?

 All participants planning to take photos must buy a ticket, regardless of age.
 If they are allowed, children 16 and under do not need a ticket as long as they aren’t shooting during the workshop.
 If you are planning on bringing children and not purchasing a ticket for them, please notify us prior to the workshop.
-A waiver must be signed by a parent or guardian for every child on the workshop.
+A waiver must be signed by a parent or guardian for every child attending the workshop.

 As a parent myself, I know that even the best-behaved children have bad days.
 If a child is disruptive to the group, we may ask you to step away until the child is no longer disruptive or to leave the workshop entirely.
 No refunds will be provided and the decisions of the instructor or site administrator in this regard are final.

 If children are allowed on the workshop, only those 16 or older will be allowed to attend without a parent or guardian present, assuming the workshop page doesn’t require minors to be with adults at all times.
 However, they must have a waiver signed by their parent/guardian prior to the start of the workshop.

 If you have any further questions, please fill out the form below, and I’ll get back to you soon.